 Figure 5.
-Spending on sanitation, sewage, and water more likely to increase in the Midwest and Northeast, more likely to decrease in the South and West.
+Spending on public safety most likely to increase in the Northeast, most likely to decrease in the West.
 Each bar shows, by region, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.

 V. Spending Trajectories by COVID-19 Incidence